Curriculum

 Didactic training

-- You participate in weekly fellow conferences that include didactic lectures, journal club, and interesting case conferences.
+- You attend weekly fellow conferences that include didactic lectures, journal club, and interesting case conferences.

-- You hone your presentation skills through journal club presentations, lectures to the residents, and case-based conferences.
+- You develop presentation skills through journal club presentations, lectures to residents, and case-based conferences.

 Research training

-Excellent research opportunities are available at Mayo Clinic.
-Engagement is highly encouraged and supported by available protected research time.
-Experiences are tailored to individual goals and areas of interest, with projects ranging from peer-reviewed articles to presentations of education posters or exhibits at regional or national meetings.
+Mayo Clinic offers excellent research opportunities, supported by protected research time.
+Experiences are customized to individual goals, with projects ranging from peer-reviewed articles to presentations at regional or national meetings.

 Teaching opportunities

 Fellows participate actively in resident education through daily clinical work and formal didactic lectures.
-Fellows prepare and present at least one didactic lecture for residents during the year.
-Some fellows also provide board review to the residents.
+Fellows prepare and present at least one didactic lecture or board review for residents during the year.

 Evaluation

-To ensure you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully during the Body Imaging Fellowship.
-You are formally evaluated by supervising faculty members after each clinical rotation and meet with the program director to review these evaluations.
+During the Body Imaging Fellowship, your performance is monitored to ensure you gain sufficient knowledge and develop the necessary technical skills to meet program expectations.
+Supervising faculty members formally evaluate you after each clinical rotation, and you meet with the program director to review these evaluations.

-In addition, you regularly evaluate the faculty to confirm that your educational needs are being met.
+In addition, you regularly evaluate the faculty and program to confirm that your educational needs are being met.